asanomitakanori/Unsupervised-Deep-Non-Rigid-Alignment-by-Low-Rank-Loss-and-Multi-Input-Attention/README.md

     │   │   ├── 0001.pt
     │   │   ├── :
     │   │   └── n.pt
-    │   ├── erase                          # This is denoised imgs used for test.
+    │   ├── erase                          # Erase is denoised input imgs used for test.
 Not used for training.
     │   │    ├── 0000.pt
     │   │    ├── 0001.pt
     │   │    ├── :
     │   │    └── n.pt
-    │   └── transe                         # Transe is denoised & sparse complement imgs used for test.
+    │   └── transe                         # Transe is denoised & sparse complement input imgs used for test.
 Not used for training.
     │       ├── 0000.pt
     │       ├── 0001.pt
     │       ├── :